 Annual fee: $225

-For individuals who are not currently practising shiatsu for monetary reward and/or interested in shiatsu therapy and STAA's activities.
+For individuals who are interested in and supporters of shiatsu therapy and STAA's activities.

 Available to practitioners who have full registration with another association who wish to keep in contact with the shiatsu community.